Houston Uber & Lyft Accident Lawyers

 Rideshare accidents are becoming more common as rideshare use does as well.
 The legal complications surrounding a rideshare accident are as problematic as they are varied.
 For example, rideshare drivers are not professional drivers with any sort of special training beyond a regular driver’s license.
 Most rideshare drivers are not even considered employees by most rideshare companies, either.

 To make sense of your Uber or Lyft accident claim, start by turning to Dunk Law Firm in Houston.
-Our rideshare accident attorneys are well-versed in liability laws, insurance company tactics, and legal proceedings.
+Our rideshare accident attorneys in Houston are well-versed in liability laws, insurance company tactics, and legal proceedings.
 You can leave your case in our hands and focus on your health while knowing that your claim is progressing and being taken seriously.
-We do not rest or back down when a client needs us, even if it looks like we will need to take Uber or Lyft to court.
+Our Lyft and Uber legal counsel does not rest or back down when a client needs us, even if it looks like we will need to take Uber or Lyft to court.

+Do you need a lawyer to sue Uber or Lyft for your accident?
 Contact us online to tell us what happened.
-We will get back to you as soon as we can.
+Our Houston Uber and Lyft accident attorneys will get back to you as soon as we can.

 Liability plays an important role in any car accident claim, including rideshare accident cases.
 The less liable you are for the accident, the more compensation you can collect through a successful injury claim.